bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 - The `square` prop takes precedence over the `rounded` prop.
 - Alternatively to to the `square` prop, you can set the `rounded` prop to the string `'0'` to acheive a square avatar.

+### Alignment

+By default `<b-avatar>` will be vertically centered with its adjoining content.
+In some cases you may want to alter teh alignment, such as ensuring the text only avatar slinges its text wiht the adjoining text.
+Simpley set a [vertical alignment utility](/docs/reference/utility-classes) class on the component, such as `<b-avatar class="align-baseline" ..>` or ``<b-avatar class="align-top" ..>`, etc).

 ## Actionable avatars